jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         last_name='doe',
     )

-  because :ref:`a function uses the default value for a parameter when it is called without the parameter<test_w_optional_arguments>`.
+  because :ref:`a function uses the default value for a parameter when it is called without the parameter<test_optional_arguments>`.

 ----